cjshelton/portfolio/src/blog-posts/2020-09-10-javascript-modules-explained/index.md

-`exports` here is an object, but it is important to understand that for every module, it is set to equal the value of `module.exports`, and with how referencing works in JavaScript, making them equal means that they are pointing to the same object instance, and modifications to one will be seen in the other, and vice versa.
+`exports` here is an object, but it is important to understand that for every module, it is set to equal the value of `module.exports`, and with how referencing works in JavaScript, making them equal means that they are pointing to the same object instance in memory, and modifications to one will be reflected in the other, and vice versa.
 This means the two definitions of `stringUtils.js` above are actually the same, since they are both adding the two functions to the `module.exports` object, just in slightly different ways.